sage-code/eve/manual/keywords.md

 | alias    | usend in import region to give alias to a module
 | given    | establish local scope for any block statement
 | do       | start a repetitive block: while & for
-| else     | alternative path for case statement
+| else     | alternative path for when statement
 | default  | used for switch sections to declare default branch
 | case     | multi-case trial regions
 | error    | trial specific error handler